Trump administration to end job protections for up to 50,000 federal workers

 Sign up now: Get ST's newsletters delivered to your inbox

-The overhaul, released by the Office of Personnel Management, fulfills Trump's campaign pledge to strip job protections from federal workers deemed by the president's team to be "influencing" government policy.
+The overhaul, released by the Office of Personnel Management (OPM), fulfils Mr Trump’s campaign pledge to strip job protections from federal workers deemed by the president’s team to be “influencing” government policy.

-"You can't run an organization if people are refusing to actually carry out the lawful objectives and orders of the administration," said OPM Director Scott Kupor, the administration's top HR official.
+“You can’t run an organisation if people are refusing to actually carry out the lawful objectives and orders of the administration,” said OPM director Scott Kupor, the administration’s top HR official.

 “We will return to court to stop this unlawful rule and will use every legal tool available to hold this administration accountable,” she said in a statement.

-Trump will have the power to select which government positions will lose their job protections, according to the policy the Trump administration released on Thursday.
+Mr Trump will have the power to select which government positions will lose their job protections, according to the policy the Trump administration released on Feb 5.

 Federal agencies will be in charge of setting up job protections for their own employees who accuse them of wrongdoing, such as violating the law or wasting money.
 That would be a change from the past, when an independent office known as the Office of the Special Counsel was charged with protecting whistleblowers from reprisal.

-The Trump administration will require agency officials be "unbiased" when investigating accusations from whistleblowers that their employer retaliated against them, an OPM official told reporters on Thursday morning.
+The Trump administration will require agency officials be “unbiased” when investigating accusations from whistleblowers that their employer retaliated against them, an OPM official told reporters early on Feb 5.

 Reuters previously reported that the Trump administration was close to making this change.
 REUTERS